-5 & 6.
+6 & 7.
 Four- and Six- Year Graduation Rates (for Full- and Part-time FTIC)

 RATIONALE: Graduation rates are one of the key accountability measures that demonstrate how well an institution is serving its First-Time-in-College students.
 Cohorts are based on undergraduate FTIC students who enter the institution in the Fall term (or Summer term and continue into the Fall term) with fewer than 12 hours earned since high school graduation.
-Students of degree programs longer than four years (eg, PharmD) are included in the cohorts.
 The initial cohorts are revised to remove students, who have allowable exclusions as defined by IPEDS, from the cohort.